 Columbine’s History

-Columbine turned 50 years young in 2023!
-Our society was founded in 1973 by three Littleton, Colorado, genealogy friends, Geraldine ‘Gerry’ White, Virginia Rothfus and Barbara Brown.
+Columbine was founded in 1973 by three Littleton, Colorado, genealogy friends, Geraldine ‘Gerry’ White, Virginia Rothfus and Barbara Brown.
 It was decided right at the beginning that we would pursue historical knowledge as well as genealogical, and that meetings would be held in the daytime.
 Our founders’ vision led to an active and productive enterprise that continues to enrich the community today.

 Membership grew rapidly as the years passed.
 Columbine adopted bylaws, received non-profit status, and grew its income with fundraising efforts.
-Group trips to the Family History Library in Salt Lake City became a regular event.
-The popular annual membership teas evolved into today’s holiday social season highlight (see photo).
+Group trips to the Family History Library in Salt Lake City became a regular event for many years.
+The popular annual membership teas were the holiday social season highlight for a long time (see photo).

 December 1993 Social